saad-lahlali/saad-lahlali.github.io/_playlists/2012-03-01-playlist-1-copy-6.md

 ---

 **Genre:** Ambient \\
-**Why it fits:** This playlist is suited for the long periods of waiting for experiments to run, followed by intense focus on analyzing results.
-Ambient music serves as an unobtrusive sonic texture that fills the space without demanding attention, perfect for waiting.
-When analyzing data, it provides a focus-enhancing environment that helps you sink into a state of flow.\\
+**Why it fits:** This music is for the long hours you have to wait for your experiments to finish.
+Ambient sound is like a lava lamp: it fills the silence with soft, changing sounds without ever bugging you.
+It’s a background hum that lets you know everything is still running, so you can relax and focus on your results.\\
 **Artist Suggestions:** Brian Eno, Stars of the Lid, Aphex Twin (Selected Ambient Works).